Julie Macklowe

-Julie Macklowe (born Julie Lerner December 1977) is an American beauty entrepreneur and businesswoman.
-Formerly in finance, she is the founder and spokesperson of vbeauté, a luxury skincare line offering Swiss botanical skincare products for women.
-She is also an investor, former hedge fund manager, philanthropist, and socialite.
-In 2021, she released The Macklowe, a luxury American single malt whisky.

-Background
+Julie Macklowe (née Lerner, December 1977) is an American socialite, philanthropist and entrepreneur.
+She is married to Billy Macklowe, son of real-estate developer Harry B. Macklowe.

+In 2021, she released The Macklowe, an American single malt whisky.
+She previously founded vbeauté, a former skincare line for women.

+Early life and education

 Macklowe was born in Aspen and raised in Arizona, the daughter of Frank Lerner.
-She took over her grandfather's T-shirt company and turned it into a women's sportswear company.
-She completed her B.A. in Economics and B.S. in Commerce, graduating magna cum laude at the University of Virginia McIntire School of Commerce in 1999.
-It was there that she received an early induction into New York finance circles while taking John Griffin’s class.
+She took over her grandfather's T-shirt company and transformed it into a women's sportswear company.
+She completed her B.A. in economics and B.S. in commerce, graduating magna cum laude from the University of Virginia McIntire School of Commerce in 1999.
+It was there that she received an early induction into New York finance circles while taking John Griffin's class.

 Career

-2000-2008: Early Career

-In 2000, Macklowe worked with Chase Capital Management (now JPMorgan Partners) in Seoul and Hong Kong where she helped structure leverage buyouts.
-Between 2003 and 2006, Macklowe was the Managing Director of Metropolitan Capital Management, and in 2006, she joined the investment firm SAC, where she managed investment portfolios for Sigma Capital Management.
+In 2000, Macklowe worked with Chase Capital Management (now JPMorgan Partners) in Seoul and Hong Kong, where she helped structure leverage buyouts.
+Between 2003 and 2006, Macklowe was the managing director of Metropolitan Capital Management, and, in 2006, she joined the investment firm SAC, where she managed investment portfolios for Sigma Capital Management.